-Engineering is run by: Mr S Love email@example.com.
+Edudas Technical Level 2 in Engineering is run by: Mr S Love.

-For the majority of Year 10 the focus is on acquiring both practical, hand and machining skills as well as basic engineering drawing techniques.
-Students work on various projects ranging from candle holders to door knockers.
-In the final term they start the first of two controlled assessments based on Designing and Communicating in Engineering.
+For the majority of Year 10 the focus is on acquiring both practical, hand and machining skills as well as basic engineering drawing techniques, both manual and CAD based.
+Students work on various projects ranging from candle holders to door knockers and there is a high volume of practical exercises for which students are expected to put in additional time to complete on time.

 Key Stage 5:

-WJEC Product Design is run by Mrs A Lenton: firstname.lastname@example.org .
-It sets out to give students experience of all areas of Design and Technology.
+Eduqas Product Design sets out to give students experience of all areas of Design and Technology.
 By the time they complete the course they have the confidence and capability to develop creative ideas and bring them to life.

-In Year 12 students are given a ‘design and make’ task.
-They are expected to produce a three dimensional product as well as a portfolio of design work.
+In Year 12 students are given ‘design and make’ tasks where they are expected to model as well as produce three dimensional products for each project and a portfolio of design work.

 In Year 13 students build on the skills they have learnt in Year 12 and design and make a product of their choice from a brief of their choosing.

 This is a linear qualification.
 50% of the marks for A level Product Design come from the written exam and 50% from the design and make project.